A Memorial Day like no other: Family celebrates arrest of man charged with loved one’s death

 “It just makes it seem real that she’s gone, And even though he’s now caught, we can’t have her back,” Sparks said.

-Everyone pitched in to bring the barbecue together on Monday, a beautiful day to remembers veterans and, for this family, Heather.
+Everyone pitched in to bring the barbecue together on Monday, a beautiful day to remember veterans and, for this family, Heather.

 “She was the first person I ever called if I had any problems or something happened or needed someone to talk to,” Sparks said.